BryansGhost/NFL-Project-Final/README.md

-# NFL-Project-Final
+# NFL-Project-Final (revised for topic 4)
 Final Project repository for CST - 100

-Milestone Assignment 1: Storyboard 1 (NFL DRAFTING APPLICATION)
+Milestone Assignment 5: Flowchart (NFL DRAFTING APPLICATION REVISION) (12/1/2016)

 Vision:

 -------Screen 1--------

-//Opening logo stating app name

-//Display Graphics API
+Ask user to view players in current roster (screen 4) or players that can be picked (screen 2)

 -------Screen 2--------

-//show user a list of players
+//Show players that can be picked

 playername1
 playername2